AzureTecDevs/CMD/README.md

-⚠: This page has been moved to the Wiki.
+Notice: The docs have been moved to the Wiki.